 A map illustrating the geographical location of the Site marked Appendix A-2 is attached hereto and hereby made a part of this Agreement.

-SECTION 3 – COMPANY AUTHORIZATION
+SECTION 3 – COMMENCEMENT OF OPERATION

 Company and Operator agree that the Plant shall be interconnected to the Company Electric System by means of the Interconnecting Facilities for the term of, and under the terms and conditions of, this Agreement.
 Company hereby authorizes Operator to operate, at Operator’s own expense, Operator’s Plant in parallel with Company and other users of the Company Electric System; provided Company has verified in writing prior to Parallel Operation that Operator’s Plant, as constructed, is in compliance with the applicable requirements of this Agreement.
 Such writing shall be marked Appendix B, a form of which is attached hereto and hereby made a part of this Agreement.
 Company’s authorization to begin Parallel Operation shall not be unreasonably withheld, conditioned, or delayed.